alexmichaelkeith/EmulatorFreighter/README.md

 <h4 align="center">
 A fullstack C++ application to manage emulators and roms.
 Automatically scrapes and manages metadata as well as displaying an interactive menu to organize and launch roms.
+Active builds maintained for Windows and Linux.

 <h4>